webgrafia/cheshire-cat-chatbot/README.txt

 *   Shortcode for adding the chat to pages and posts.

 == Upgrade Notice ==

+= 0.6 =
+Feature update: Added TinyMCE editor button that allows you to insert AI-generated content directly into your posts and pages.
+Simply click the Cheshire Cat button in the editor toolbar, enter your prompt, and the response will be inserted into your content.

+= 0.5.4 =
+Feature update: Added chat persistence across page navigation, allowing users to maintain their conversation when navigating between pages.
+Added a "New conversation" button for better user control.

+= 0.5.3 =
+Bugfix update: Improved display logic for post types and taxonomies.
+Chat now only appears on singular pages of selected post types and term pages of selected taxonomies.

+= 0.5.2 =
+Release with latest integrations: Enhanced stability and performance improvements.

 = 0.5.1 =
 Maintenance release: Stability improvements and bug fixes for better performance.